fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 const blog = await Blog.findById(...)
 ```

 the field <i>blog.user</i> does not contain a string, but an Object.
-So if you want to compare the id of the object fetched from the database and a string id, normal comparison operation does not work.
+So if you want to compare the id of the object fetched from the database and a string id, a normal comparison operation does not work.
 The id fetched from the database must be parsed into a string first.

 ```js
 if ( blog.user.toString() === userid.toString() ) ...